toranb/ember-data-django-rest-adapter/README.md

 ## Pending Issues
 This adapter does not currently support the hypermedia side of the django-rest-framework.
 I believe another adapter that is hypermedia focused would be a great stand alone adapter (outside of this project).

+At this time the upgrade to ember-data 13 has broken error handling on the models

 ## Examples
 An example project that shows the adapter in action can be found below